Permissions

 MethodRouteDescription

-POST/api/pages/{id}/permissionsGrant or update permissions
+POST/api/pages/{id}/permissionsGrant or update a user's permissions on a page

-DELETE/api/pages/{id}/permissionsRevoke user's permissions
+DELETE/api/pages/{id}/permissionsRevoke a user's permissions on a page

 Search